sta214-f22/sta214-f22.github.io/about.md

 ### Professionalism

 Laptops will be used regularly in class, and you must bring one each day.
 You may also use laptops or tablets to take notes.
-Please refrain from using your laptop or tablet for anything other than coursework during class.
+Please refrain from using your cellphone, laptop, or tablet for anything other than coursework during class.

-Cell phones may not be used during class for any reason.
-Keep phones stowed during class time.
-If you have a specific need to have a phone during a class period, please contact me.

 ## Course components